Algebraically generated groups and their lie algebras: Introduction and main results

 \begin{que} Let $L_{i}\subset \VF(X)$ ($i\in I$) be a family of locally finite Lie subalgebras, and denote by $L \subset \VF(X)$ the Lie subalgebra generated by the $L_i$.
 Is $L$ locally finite in case $L$ is finite dimensional? \end{que}

 In this direction we have the following consequence of Theorem~A.

 \begin{cor*} Let $L\subset \VF(X)$ be the Lie subalgebra generated by a family of locally finite Lie subalgebras $L_i\subset \VF(X)$, $i\in I$.
-Assume that each $L_i$ is algebraic, i.e. $L_i = \Lie G_i$ for some algebraic group $G_i\subset \Aut(X)$.
+Assume that each $L_i$ is algebraic, i.e. $L_i = \Lie G_i$ for a connected algebraic group $G_i\subset \Aut(X)$.
 Then $L$ is locally finite if and only if $L$ is finite dimensional.
 In this case the subgroup $G$ generated by the $G_i$ is algebraic and $L=\Lie G$.
 In particular, $L$ is algebraic. \end{cor*} \begin{proof} If $L$ is locally finite, then it is finite dimensional, by Lemma~\ref{locallyfinite.lem}.
-If $L$ is finite dimensional, then the claim follows from Theorem~A. \end{proof}
+If $L$ is finite dimensional, then the claim follows from Theorem~A. \end{proof} \begin{rem} For a locally finite vector field $\delta \in \VF(X)$ there is a uniquely determined minimal algebraic group $H \subset \Aut(X)$ such that $\delta \in \Lie H$.
+Moreover, $H$ is commutative and connected, and $H$ is a torus if $\delta$ is semisimple and $H \simeq \Ga$ if $\delta$ is locally nilpotent and non-zero, see \cite[Proposition~7.6.1]{FuKr2018On-the-geometry-of}. \end{rem} \ps